KabuchoG/printf/README.md

-This repository contains collaborative printf projects.
+This repository contains collaborative printf projects by Serena Muriuki and George Kabucho

 _printf is a custom implementation of the C programming function printf.